 Replacing a roof is a major project, but it also yields major benefits.
-The roof should be a top priority.
+The roof should be your first priority.
 Research has shown that combustible roof coverings are the greatest threat to a house or business during a wildfire.
-Roof combustibility is described by a rating system - with Class "A" being the least combustible.
+Roof combustibility is described by a UL (Underwriters Laboratory) rating system - with a Class "A" roof being the least combustible.
 Roof shape also plays an important role.
 Take a careful look at your roof.
-If you have a lot of ridges and valleys or roof segments that intersect with the vertical walls of the building, you have a complex roof.
-This makes your house or business more vulnerable to wildfires, even if you have a Class "A" roof, because vegetative debris can readily accumulate at the intersections and so can burning embers.
-Additionally, if the roof is adjacent to combustible siding the resulting fire can burn into the stud cavity and enter the entire building.
+If you have a lot of ridges and valleys, or roof segments that intersect with the vertical walls of the building, you have a complex roof.
+This makes your house or business more vulnerable to wildfires, even if you have a Class "A" roof, because vegetative debris can readily accumulate at the intersections and so can wind-blown embers.
+It's also important to consider whether the siding can provide protection comparable to the Class "A" roof.
+If the roof is adjacent to combustible siding, the resulting fire can burn into the stud cavity and enter the entire building.